zaerald/Zikyu/README.md

 # ZQuestionnaire

 Simple reviewer in Android.
-Lets you answer questions in multiple choice.
+Lets you answer questions in multiple choice, to practice and tackle the questions.

 In progress. please see future enhancements in issues tab.